philippe44/AirConnect/README.md

 If it works, type `exit`, which terminates the executable, and then, on non-Windows/MacOS machines, relaunch it with `-z` so that it can run in the background and you can close the command line window.
 You can also start it automatically using any startup script or a Linux service as explained below.
 Nothing else should be required, no library or anything to install.

+You can see that for each platform, there is a normal and a '-static' version.
+This one includes all libraries directly inside the application, so normally there is no dependence to 3rd party shared libraries, including SSL.
+You can try it if the normal fails to load (especially on old systems), but static linkage is a blessing a curse (exact reasons out of scope of this README).
+Now, if the static version still does not work, there are other solutons that are pretty technical, see [here](https://github.com/philippe44/cross-compiling#running-an-application-by-forcing-glibc-and-glibcxx).
+Best is that you open an issue if you want help with that.

 ## Common information:

 <strong>Use `-h` for command line details</strong>